mrdkucher/visualizationTool/README.md

 # Graph Traversal Visualizer

-This is a visualization tool that uses Python(2.7.10) to print out various tours of vertices in a graph.
+This is a visualization tool that uses Python 3 to print out various tours of vertices in a graph.

 ![alt text](https://user-images.githubusercontent.com/13631603/50305089-7c902c80-0457-11e9-8a60-ad6f33bcc2d3.png)